Frequently Asked Questions

 What are Clocks?

 Speed challenges built from randomly generated puzzles.
 3 Min and 5 Min give you that long to solve as many as you can; Survival drops the clock but ends after three wrong submissions.
 All three modes get harder as you go and keep your personal best.
+You can run them with the standard Mixed preset or your own Custom setup.

 What is the campaign?

-The main 258-level journey across 11 worlds.
+The main 264-level journey across 11 worlds.
 There is no timer and no pressure, you just solve a board whenever you like.
 Worlds unlock in sequence as you clear them, and finishing a whole world earns you a hint and a short cutscene.

 Progress and Data